RStaggers/Boat_control/README.md

 - Always source ROS in every new terminal
 - Activate ros2venv only for FT232H / winch usage
 - Ensure /dev/ttyUSB0 is correct for MAVROS
+- Ensure /dev/ttyUSB1 is correct for Blue Robotics Ping1D
+- Ensure /dev/ttyUSB2 is correct for Sonde
 - If devices fail, check permissions and udev rules